GIS-S-mart/Benchmark-7_Model-Based-Architecture-Design-Synthesis/README.md

 | :------: | :--------------: | :---------: | :-----: | :-----: | :---------: | :------: |
 | FPPT&SK2 | Lionel Roucoules |             |         |         |             |          |

-## Measurement protocols

-A measurement protocol is a logical and repeatable procedure to evaluate the metrics when one use a candidate solution to solve a benchmark exercise.
-It ensures the successful replication of results by others.
-The recipe highly depends on the preferred research approach (quantitative empirical studies, qualitative empirical studies, mixed-methods studies, analytical studies, experiments, quasi-experiments, ethnographic research, phenomenological research, grounded theory, hermeneutics, case study research, action research, etc.).
-A measurement protocol may be solution agnostic or part of a candidate solution.

-*Guidelines:*

-1.
-2.

-*Template:*

 ## Benchmarking

 Benchmarking shall enable visitors to determine which solution is better to employ in a specific context.